*Updated August 2024*

 Why Is the Look and Feel of a Website Important?

-Your website’s overall look and feel is important because it instantly conveys an attitude to your clients before they even start reading any content.
-It can also be described as the website’s “personality.”
-Your website’s personality should match the attitude of your business and your business objectives.
+Your B2B website’s overall look and feel is important because it instantly conveys an attitude to your clients before they even start reading any content.
+It can also be described as the “personality” of your brand.
+Your brands’s personality should match the attitude of your business and align with your business objectives.

-Although there is some leeway across industries, site visitors can get confused or turned off by a website that looks or feels too far outside of their expectations for that business sector.
+Although there is some leeway across industries, website visitors can get confused or turned off by a website that looks or feels too far outside of their expectations for that business sector.
+For example if a healthcare tech company comes off as too playful, it may not resonate with c-suite level decision makers who are running a hospital or health network.

 Before you begin a website redesign, check your goals against industry standards.
 Take a look at your competitors’ websites and those of companies in your space.
-A consulting or SaaS website would benefit from a fresh, clean, and well-organized design.
-A website for a band or fashion designer however has much more freedom to play with unexpected and radical colors, textures, animations, and image choices.
+A consulting or software website would benefit from a fresh, clean, and well-organized design.
+However, a website for a marketing agency has much more freedom to play with unexpected and radical colors, textures, animations, and image choices.

-How to Use “Look and Feel” to Enhance Your Web Design
+How to Use “Look and Feel” to Enhance Your B2B Web Design

 Look and feel can be described using adjectives just like you would describe a friend or business associate.
-By using accurate adjectives, you can assist the team at your chosen web design company in their layout and design choices before they present their work to you.
+By using accurate adjectives, you can assist the team at your chosen B2B web design company in the layout and design choices before they present their work to you.

 Here are some examples of the types of adjectives you might use to describe your website: